Efficient Random Walks on Riemannian Manifolds: Introduction

-Furthermore, the problem of sampling from a given probability distribution on a manifold is commonly addressed by Markov chain Monte Carlo (MCMC) methods, see, e.g.,~\cite{brubaker2012,byrne2013,cantarella2016}.
-However, and different from our focus here, MCMC methods are typically not concerned with approximating the \emph{path} of a given SDE.
+Furthermore, the problem of sampling on manifolds is commonly addressed by Markov chain Monte Carlo (MCMC) methods, see, e.g.,~\cite{brubaker2012,byrne2013,cantarella2016,yanush2019mcmc}.
+Different from our focus, MCMC methods are typically concerned with obtaining samples from a given probability distribution on $M$.
+Our algorithm, however, yields approximate sample \emph{paths} of a Brownian motion on a manifold.
+We are not aware of any results concerned with proving that an MCMC method samples the correct dynamics of a given SDE.
 Although not the main focus of our exposition, we show that our method also correctly recovers the stationary measure of a geodesic random walk in the limit of stepsize tending to zero, see Theorem~\ref{thm:inv-measure}.